 From Bird Hostel, it’s easy to rent a bike during your stay to explore the surrounding neighbourhood, an area teeming with Japanese history, quaint shops and tasty restaurants.
 The magnificent Kyoto Imperial Palace is just steps away.

 Enjoy the uniquely Japanese stylings of the modern and well-run Hotel Gracery Kyoto Sanjo.
 Each of the hotel’s comfortable rooms sport private bathrooms and are equipped with a refrigerator, a kettle and a television.

-Wake up at Hotel Gracery Kyoto Sanjo to delicious Western or Asian breakfast buffets served daily in the breakfast room.
-If you would prefer not to purchase breakfast, the hotel offers complimentary sweet rolls and coffee to start your day.
+Wake up at Hotel Gracery to delicious Western or Asian breakfast buffets served daily in the breakfast room.
+If you would prefer not to purchase breakfast, the property offers complimentary sweet rolls and coffee to start your day.

-The Hotel Gracery Kyoto Sanjo sits in one of the most central locations in Kyoto.
-The hotel is located near several major bus and train routes and is alongside a busy shopping district containing loads of shops and Japanese restaurants.
-The concierge at the front desk will gladly help you to plan your day in Kyoto.
+The Hotel Gracery Kyoto Sanjo sits in a super central location near several major bus and train routes and alongside a busy shopping district containing loads of shops and Japanese restaurants.
+The concierge at the front desk will gladly help you to plan out your day.